exusc/datahub/README.md

-Version 1.1.0.1 of Prototype for Concept Discussions ContainerSystem in use, test cases including Taxa PoC complete Work on AreaScopes started
+Version 1.2. of Prototype for Concept Discussions Introduced Areascopes

 Supports base functionality for
 - Standard administration of DATA-Hub objects